VU-Programming/AP2-Skeleton/README.md

-# Calculator assignment for Advanced Programming.
+# Template for assignment 2 for Advanced Programming.

 ## How to build
 Run `./gradlew jar`.
 Then run `java -jar build/libs/AP2-1.0.jar`

-## Test with random input
-`python util/generate_expressions.py | java -jar build/libs/AP2-1.0.jar`

 ## How to hand in
 Execute `./gradlew archive`.